-- Environmental Studies and Sustainability, BS – Sustainable Agriculture Concentration
+- Environmental Science and Sustainability, BS – Sustainable Agriculture Concentration

-- Environmental Studies and Sustainability, BS – Natural Resources & Environmental Science Concentration
+- Environmental Science and Sustainability, BS – Natural Resources & Environmental Science Concentration

 I was amazed at the many opportunities that I had while I was in the Environmental Studies program at UMPI.
 Classes were only part of my education; there were so many more unique experiences including field trips, professional presentations, research opportunities and various club memberships available to me, all of which aided in preparing me for an environmental career.
 My professors involved me in various ecological studies and GIS projects that they were working on outside of school providing me with valuable skills and experience when it came time to pursue a career.
 Read More